upcmd/updocs-content/logs/c0044_vvvv.md

       "yourhome": "Your path is set to /root "
     })

-    determined_yalow7: overall final exec vars:
+    goofy_hypatia1: overall final exec vars:

     (*core.Cache)({
+      "homedir": "/root",
-      "yourhome": "Your path is set to /root ", "homedir": "/root"
+      "yourhome": "Your path is set to /root "
     })

     cmd( 1):